georgao35/GANSketching_ANN/README.md

 Run `bash weights/download_weights.sh`

-You can also directly download from [here](https://cloud.tsinghua.edu.cn/f/185bb7796d5b43c0a6b4/) and extract it to <path_to_models>, which can be chosen arbitrarily in case you need to store it somewhere other than home directory.
+You can also directly download from [here](https://cloud.tsinghua.edu.cn/f/185bb7796d5b43c0a6b4/) and extract it to <path_to_models>, which can be chosen arbitrarily in case you need to store it somewhere other than the home directory.

 ### Generate samples from a customized model